bmoreonrails/rails_tutorial/_installation/mac_os.md

 {% endhighlight %}

 Now that you have rvm installed, you can use it to install ruby.
-You simple call `rvm install <version>`.
-By default, `rvm install` installs the latest version, but if you want/need an specific/older version, that's easy too.
-Let's install the latest version (as of 12/25/2016), v2.4.0:
+You simply call `rvm install <version>`.
+Let's install the latest version (as of 12/3/2016), v2.3.1:

 {% highlight bash %}
-  > rvm install 2.4.0
+  > rvm install 2.3.1
-  > rvm default use 2.4.0
+  > rvm default use 2.3.1
 {% endhighlight %}

 At this point, you should have ruby installed and available to you.